perfwiki/main/docs/glossary.md

  counter, with off-CPU time will give wall clock time.
 Linux perf 5.20 adds a command line option to ''perf record'' to gather off-CPU data.

 ## P

+### PEBS

+ Intel Processor Event-Based Sampling (PEBS) is a hardware mechanism that enables precise performance profiling by capturing specific processor events and their associated instruction pointers.
+Unlike traditional sampling methods that rely on periodic interrupts, PEBS allows developers to collect performance data with minimal overhead and pinpoint performance bottlenecks with high accuracy.
+When a predefined event occurs, such as a cache miss or branch misprediction, PEBS records the instruction pointer and other relevant information in a dedicated buffer.
+This data can then be analyzed to identify performance hotspots and optimize code for improved efficiency.
+PEBS is a powerful tool for software developers and performance analysts seeking to understand and optimize application performance on Intel processors.

 ### perf.data
  By default output from various perf commands is stored in a file named perf.data.